pass-culture/pass-culture-app-native/doc/deployment/deployment.md

 The download and installation of the modification will be automatic when you open the app.

 - Troubleshoot:
-  If you don't see your changes, try to check if the codepush was well installed.
+  If you don't see your changes, try to check if the codepush was correctly downloaded.
 To do so go to "CheatCodes", and click on the "check update" button.
+  3 possibilities:
-If it displays "no update found" you are up to date, otherwise it will donwload the update and tell you to go to AppCenter download last hard version.
+  - it displays "no update found" you are up to date
+  - it shows "New version available on AppCenter" you need to go to hyperurl.co/pc-<testing|staging>
+  - it download the update and restart the app

 ### Hard deploy

+#### Testing

 If I modified native code, I need to hard deploy:

 - `yarn trigger:testing:deploy`
+  This will create a tag `testing_vX.X.X` and push it.
+  CircleCI will detect the tag and launch the lanes `deploy-android-testing-hard` & `deploy-ios-testing-hard` (see `.circleci/config.yml` file)

-#### Deploy to staging
+#### Staging

 We do it once a week at the end of an iteration.

 When you want to deploy the current version of master in staging, you can run the following command:

-`yarn trigger:staging:deploy`
+- `yarn trigger:staging:deploy`
+  This will create a tag `vX.X.X` and push it on branch `master` & `staging` CircleCI will detect the tag and launch the lanes `deploy-ios-staging` & `deploy-android-staging` (see `.circleci/config.yml` file)

 ## Production: Deploy to App Store / Google Play Store